alefore/weblog/zettelkasten.md

 My Zettelkasten consists of two directories:

-* Notes: A set of Markdown files, one for each note.
+* `/`: A set of Markdown files, one for each note.

-* Images: A set of image files, mostly in JPEG and SVG format.
+* `images/`: A set of image files, mostly in JPEG and SVG format.

 ### Flat namespace